As our CEO Jim Nolte simply and proudly stated on a panel at International Telecoms Week (ITW) 2021, “We’re a disruptor.”

 What Factors are Changing the Locations of Data Hubs?

 Next, the panel focused on the forces driving the shifting landscape.
 Developing nations must keep up with demands driven by enterprise network needs.
 One panelist discussed how the need will continue to arise for data hubs to move closer to enterprises in countries that are currently underserved with infrastructure.
 Network providers must keep pace for a truly global economy to exist and to allow global enterprises to remain competitive.

 Across the globe, the need for ultra-low latency driven by AI compute and IoT devices creates an unprecedented demand for improved infrastructure.
 Existing data centers with legacy fiber will struggle to support the demand that AI, IoT and other developing technologies place on them.
 There is an overwhelming need to update infrastructure to and from existing facilities to handle increasing demand from more markets.

 Are Legacy Data Center Assets Still Providing Valuable Services?

 The comments on legacy assets transitioned seamlessly to the next topic on whether legacy assets can continue to meet the needs of today.
-With Bandwidth IG being among the fastest growing pure play dark fiber providers, we believe strongly that new dark fiber networks, like our custom-built networks in Silicon Valley and Atlanta, are ideally positioned to carry us into the future.
+With Bandwidth IG being among the fastest growing pure play dark fiber providers, we believe strongly that new dark fiber networks, like our custom-built networks in the San Francisco Bay Area, Greater Atlanta and Greater Portland, are ideally positioned to carry us into the future.